Local Recipes & Traditional Menus

 Summer heralds in a season of long sunny days and cool refreshing evenings.
-This is the perfect time to enjoy some of the regional traditions; medieval fairs with colorful costumes and exciting reenactments; the summer music festivals that present live jazz, classical and sometimes even some good old fashion rock and roll, and even the locals like to take a break and head out to discover the charming little towns in Chianti and the trails in the forests.
+This is the perfect time to enjoy some of the regional traditions; medieval fairs with colorful costumes and exciting re-enactments; the summer music festivals that present live jazz, classical and sometimes good old fashion rock and roll, and even the locals like to take a break and head out to discover the charming little towns in Chianti and the trails in the forests.

-Ranging from small affairs organized by groups called “pro-loco” (promoting the area) to much larger events funded by the town council.
+Ranging from small affairs organized by groups called “pro-loco” (organizations that promote the area) to much larger events funded by the town council.
 These festivals all have one thing in common: inexpensive, genuine Tuscan food.

 However, this is by no means a list of ALL the sagras in Tuscany this summer.
-Having said that, it is true that every sagra has something to brag about, and in my opinion sometimes the smaller and less noted turn out to be the ones with the best ever menu, and tastiest morsels.
+Having said that, it is true that every sagra has something to brag about, and in my opinion, sometimes the smaller and less noted turn out to be the ones with the best ever menus.

 If you found one that isn’t on our list then definitely drop us a note!

 ** Dates are updated 2022 for those we've found - no date means it hasn't yet been announced **

 Lari | FESTA NAZIONALE DELLE CILIEGIE | May 29 through June 5